Skip to main content

 Vulnerability of a Single Point of Failure

-The efficient functioning of Layer 2 is intrinsically tied to the operation of the sequencer.
+The proper functioning of Layer 2 is intrinsically tied to the operation of the sequencer.
 If the sequencer stops working, transactions from all Layer 2 users will not be processed, effectively bringing down Layer 2 operations.
 The problem is magnified when a single entity controls the sequencer.
 Should the entity fail, the entirety of the Layer 2 is paralyzed, rendering the system vulnerable to a single point of failure.
 Therefore, centralized sequencers pose a significant risk to the stability of Layer 2.

 Excessive Transaction Censorship